emmad276/todo-app/README.md

 - **Remove Tasks:** Remove tasks from the list by their index.
 - **Dockerized:** The application runs in a Docker container, ensuring a consistent environment.
 - **DevContainer Setup:** Optimized for development in Visual Studio Code using DevContainer.

+## Prerequisites

+- **Docker:** Ensure Docker is installed on your machine.
+- **Visual Studio Code:** Install VS Code for an integrated development experience.
+- **DevContainer Extension:** Install the Remote - Containers extension in VS Code.